oxygenium-network/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/model/BlockHash.md

 The `BlockHash` companion object also provides a `serde` instance for serializing and deserializing `BlockHash` instances using the `Serde` library.
 The `zero` and `length` fields provide the zero value and length of the `Blake3` hash function, respectively.

-Overall, this file provides a simple and efficient implementation of the `BlockHash` class and its companion object, which is used extensively throughout the Alephium blockchain to compute and manipulate block hashes.
+Overall, this file provides a simple and efficient implementation of the `BlockHash` class and its companion object, which is used extensively throughout the Oxygenium blockchain to compute and manipulate block hashes.
 Here is an example of how to create a new `BlockHash` instance:

 ```scala
 import akka.util.ByteString